MIC-DKFZ/semantic_segmentation/config/Readme.md

 #### Hyperparameters

+The default hyperparameters are defined in *config/hyperparameters/default.yaml*.
-The following hyperparameters are supported and can be changed in the *baseline.yaml* directly or can be overwritten from the command line as shown below.
+For the specific datasets they are overwriten from *config/hyperparameters/<dataset.name>.yaml* The following hyperparameters are supported and can be changed in the *.yaml*-files directly or can be overwritten from the command line as shown below.

 - **epochs:** number of epochs for training.